-The Company had no employees during the fiscal year (2019: nil).
+The Company had no employees during the fiscal year (2020: nil).

-Total costs related to share-based payments for the amount of €1,587,736 (2019: €116,147) are included in the company financial statements.
+The Company is responsible for settling share-based payment transactions with employees of its subsidiaries, and these are recognized as equity-settled share based payment transactions since they are settled in shares of the Company, Total costs related to share-based payments for &8,196,387 (2020: &1,587,736) included in "Share in results of participating interests" in the company financial statements, with a corresponding adjustment to equity.
 Reference is made to note 18 in the consolidated financial statements for disclosure on the share-based payments.

-14. Auditor's fee
+14. Independent Auditor's fee

-The following fees were charged by PwC Accountants N.V. to the Company and its subsidiaries, as referred to in Section 2:382a(1) and (2) of the Netherlands Civil Code.
+The following fees were charged by PricewaterhouseCoopers Accountants N.V. to the Company and its subsidiaries, as referred to in Section 2:382a(1) and (2) of the Netherlands Civil Code.
 The costs are allocated to the year which the services are related to.